A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Discussion

 In the pure random sampling method, the root mean squared error (RMSE) in the convolution scales with number of samples, following standard Monte Carlo convergence rates

-In this study, we attempted to use Latin Hypercube Sampling (LHS) to more evenly spread sample values across $g$ $\in$ [0,1] without violating random overlap.
-We find this technique significantly reduces the required number of samples to accurately perform the Monte Carlo convolution.
+In this study, I attempted to use Latin Hypercube Sampling (LHS) to more evenly spread sample values across $g$ $\in$ [0,1] without violating random overlap.
+I find this technique significantly reduces the required number of samples to accurately perform the Monte Carlo convolution.
 These stratified sampling schemes often have a faster RMSE convergence rate

 where in some idealised cases $q$ $\geq$ 1 gives a linear or better decrease in error with sample number.
 However, care must be taken when using stratified sampling techniques to avoid correlated artefacts in the final result.